Message about use of cookies

 • a specification of the goods or services required

-• the details of the criteria that will be used to decide which is the best quotation received
+• details of the criteria that will be used to decide which is the best quotation received

 Factors used, as well as cost, may be: